TjenWellens/docker-alias/README.md

 source shell/xxx.sh
 ```

-or use [direnv](https://direnv.net/) setup with adding a `.envrc` file to your project folder (or one of it's parent) containing the direnv/alias contents
+or use [direnv](https://direnv.net/) setup with adding a `.envrc` file to your project folder and copy the direnv/alias/xxx.envrc contents for the tools you need